by Suleyman Turgut and Mary Ann Giorgio

 Light Shaping Diffusers

 Figure 1.
-LSD surface relief structures are replicated from a holographically-recorded master.
+Surface relief structures are replicated from a holographically-recorded master.
 These pseudo-random, non-periodic structures increase the beam angle of a light source.

 Figure 2.
-Use of 60x1°FWHM elliptical LSD used to replace a rotating polygon mirror.
+Use of 60x1°FWHM elliptical diffuser used to replace a rotating polygon mirror.

 Linear Prismatic Films